aiday-mar/EPFL/Parallel and High Performance Computing/Exercise_Notes.md

   bmpinfoheader[21] = (filesize - 54) >> 8;
   bmpinfoheader[22] = (filesize - 54) >> 16;
   bmpinfoheader[23] = (filesize - 54) >> 24;

+  // Inserts the first n characters of the array pointed by s into the stream.
-  fout.write(bmpfileheader.data(), 14);
+  // use data() method to get the data fout.write(bmpfileheader.data(), 14);
   fout.write(bmpinfoheader.data(), 40);